haemtim/touchpad-gestures-install-script/README.md

 # Usage

-Clone in any directory you wish: \
+Clone in your user directory: \
 `git clone https://github.com/haemtim/touchpad-gestures-install-script.git` <br>

 Change directory into the new, cloned directory: \